-MEDICATION - By law, we are not allowed to give students any medication.
-If a student needs to take prescribed medication during school hours, there must be a written statement from both the parent and the doctor on file.
+MEDICATIONS - By law, we are not allowed to give students any medication.
+If a student needs to take prescribed medication during school hours, there must be an Authorization to Administer Medication form signed by both the parent and the doctor on file.
 Such medications will be kept in the school office unless a student needs to carry medication, such as inhalers or allergy medication such as an Epipen.
 Forms are available in the Kent office.